kma32527/Directed-search-algorithm-for-academic-research/README.md

   - Script to test the use of an autoencoder for improving feature extraction

   - Can be interpreted as "studying the material through core concepts and keywords"

+  - Looking into: Can these be used to model different research "perspectives" given a set of keywords?

 - arxiv_tests.py